Schools & Enrichment

 Phase 3 (Late August-September)

-Remaining vacancies are allocated.
-If no vacancies at desired schools, MOE will allocate a school.
+International students and anyone still unregistered.
+Remaining vacancies allocated.
+If nothing's available at your preferred schools, MOE assigns a school.

-The distance between your home and the school is measured by a straight line from your registered HDB address or private property to the school.
+Distance is measured in a straight line from your registered home address to the school.

-Important: The address used is the one registered on your child's identity document.
-If you plan to move to be within 1km of a school, you must complete the address change before registration.
+Critical detail: The address on your child's identity document is what counts.
+If you're planning to move closer to a school, complete the address change before registration.

-Home address verification: MOE conducts checks.
-You must actually live at the registered address.
-Using a relative's address is not permitted and can result in the offer being revoked.
+MOE does verify addresses.
+You must actually live there.
+Using a relative's address is not allowed and can get the offer revoked.

 Practical Strategies